Home

 Artist Bio

 The Expressionists, mainly Vincent Van Gogh, Chaim Soutine, Edvard Munch, Gabriele Munter and Ernst Ludwig Kirchner remain an inspiration.
+Also David Hockney’s vibrant, colourful still life, urban, portrait and landscape paintings resonate with me.
 My process is to connect with my subject matter in a direct and expressive, graphic way.
 The use of heightened colour and pattern are central to my art practice.
 My artworks are thoughtfully composed but are also intuitive and have a balance between meticulous detail and broad, sweeping brushstrokes.
 Anthropomorphic shapes and dramatic lighting are evident as well in my work.

-It has been a great honour to be a finalists in the 2010 Great Southern Portrait Prize, La Trobe Regional Gallery, South Gippsland; in 2019 the STILL National Still Life Prize, Coffs Harbour; in 2019 the Lester Prize for Portraiture, Art Gallery of Western Australia; in 2020 the John Leslie Prize held at the Gippsland Art Gallery; and in 2021 and 2022 the Tacit Still Life Prize, Collingwood.
+It has been a great honour to be a finalists in the 2010 Great Southern Portrait Prize, La Trobe Regional Gallery, South Gippsland; in 2019 the STILL National Still Life Prize, Yarrila Arts and Museum, Coffs Harbour; in 2019 the Lester Prize (for Portraiture), Art Gallery of Western Australia; in 2020 the John Leslie Prize (for Landscape) held at the Gippsland Art Gallery; in 2021 and 2022 the Tacit Still Life Prize, Collingwood; and the Omnia Art Prize 2026.